Need to talk? Call 1800 882 436.

 Your GP will check your overall health and ask you about your medical history.
 They will want to know about any health issues that could affect you or your baby.

-They will probably offer you the first of many routine tests done in pregnancy.
 Some of these might be covered, or partially covered, by Medicare.
 It's a good idea to ask your GP about costs.

 Your doctor can also help you make lifestyle changes that are good for your baby.
 Stopping smoking or drinking alcohol, for example, will help keep you and your baby healthy.

-Your GP's role in pregnancy
+What is my GP’s role in pregnancy care?

 GPs are not usually involved in the antenatal care of your pregnancy if you are going to a birth centre or are planning a home birth, although they will still be involved in other aspects of your health.
+Some GPs, however, have done extra training in obstetrics and are known as GP obstetricians — they can provide antenatal care and be with you for the birth.

-Your GP's role after the birth
+What’s my GP's role after the birth?

-It's a good idea to see your GP at around 6 weeks after the birth.
+It's a good idea to see your GP at around 6 weeks after the birth .
 They will check your physical and emotional wellbeing and also your baby's health.

-But you should also see your GP at any time if you have any concerns about your health or your baby's health.
+You should also see your GP at any time if you have any concerns about your health or your baby's health.

 How much does a GP cost?